 (NCACE), the course prepares an individual to coach at the junior high school, high school, club, and junior age division level.

-The cost for a Level 1 school is $150.00 for early-registration or $200.00 after the early-registration deadline.
+The cost for a Level 1 school is $175.00 for early-registration or $225.00 after the early-registration deadline.
 Schools are typically two-and-a-half-day courses where 21.5 hours are spent on track & field and related sport science.
 The course consists of classroom instruction as well as hands-on training.
+In order to receive credit for Level 1 and access to the exam you must attend all classroom sessions.

-After the school, participants have 90 days* to complete the online exam
+After the school, participants have 90 days* and one attempt to complete the online exam

 which covers event-related and sport science subjects.
 Upon passing the exam participants will be able to download a Level 1 Certificate.